awesomerank/awesomerank.github.io/lists/zhaopuming/awesome-d.md

 ## Video applications

+* [DerelictGL3 ★73](https://github.com/DerelictOrg/DerelictGL3) - A dynamic binding to OpenGL for the D Programming Language.

 ## Image Processing

 * [ArmageddonEngine](https://github.com/CyberShadow/ae/tree/master/utils/graphics) - Vladimir Panteleev's ae library has a package for image processing in functional style, which is described in the article [Functional Image Processing in D](http://blog.thecybershadow.net/2014/03/21/functional-image-processing-in-d/).